fernandopalafox/fernandopalafox.github.io/content/writing/summer.md

 Naval Ravikant has this old tweet I think about a lot: ["Men are the means; women are the motive."](https://x.com/naval/status/10456426317?lang=en)
 Now I understand why the Greeks fucked up Troy over Helen.

 Apart from any romance, I've also opened up to the wisdom of the women in my life, like my mom.
-I'm still very confused about what goes on inside women's brains, but their warmth and feminine wisdom is so valuable, and I feel grateful it's part of my life.
+I'm still very confused about what goes on inside women's brains, but their warmth and feminine wisdom is extremely valuable, and I feel very grateful it's part of my life.

 ---